korkin25/Destroy-Windows-10-Spying/README.md

 - Remove Office 2016 telemetry
 - Open Source!

+### Versions 2.x and RE-1.x

+DWS has two different variants are both supported:
+- The **2.2.2.2.x** is based on the original DWS made by Nummer.
+Supportd Windows 7 / 8 / 8.1 and 10
+- The **RE-1.0.x.x** is based on reworked version made after Nummer.
+Supports Windows 10 only

+If you are using Windows 10 it's recommended to use **RE-1.0.2.0.x** builds.

+For Windows 7 / 8 / 8.1 please use **2.2.2.2.x** builds.

 ### Credits

 * **Original creator:** Copyright 2018 Nummer ~~[Twitter @nummerok](https://twitter.com/nummerok)~~ (Twitter account no more exists)